How To Change Mountain Bike Handlebar Grips- Simple Steps

 Step 2- Place The Screwdriver Under Handlebar Grip

-Step 3- Create A Gap
+Step 3- Spray Inside The Gap

 Step 4- Remove The Grip